The Minor Planet Bulletin

 Dose, Eric V.

-We present lightcurves and synodic rotation periods for eighteen asteroids.
+We present lightcurves and synodic rotation periods for eleven asteroids including the family parent asteroids 1911 Schubart and 2085 Henan.

 Polakis, Tom